brianbud/rock_paper_scissors/README.md

-This is the first JavaScript project from The Odin Project
+This is the first JavaScript project for The Odin Project

+for now, game only runs in console.